Lead Response Time: Every Study (MIT, HBR, Drift)

 The Number Everyone Cites

 "Firms that tried to contact potential customers within an hour of receiving a query were nearly 7 times as likely to qualify the lead as those that tried to contact the customer even an hour later - and more than 60 times as likely as companies that waited 24 hours or longer." - Harvard Business Review, March 2011.
-This single sentence has been quoted in thousands of sales presentations.
-The underlying data supports it.
+This sentence is the genuine HBR contribution - distinct from the MIT 100x/21x multipliers it is often confused with.

 What They Measured